1. Blog

 What Should You Do If You Want to Feed Raw Eggs?

-Dogs can suffer from problems like obesity and high cholesterol, for example.
-For these dogs, it might be better to stick to a diet that doesn’t include a lot of extras like raw eggs.
+Dogs may suffer from problems like obesity and high cholesterol, for example.
+For these dogs, it’s better to stick to a diet that doesn’t include a lot of extras like raw eggs.
 Eggs should not be your dog’s main meal, only a supplement or perhaps as a means to settle an upset stomach.
+Again, you must talk to a veterinary professional about this.

 Next, watch out for any signs of an egg allergy.
 Since it is possible for dogs to have an allergic reaction to eggs, you’ll want to watch him carefully after giving him an egg.